 Important steps to a successful meditation practice

-So, his vigilance while practicing meditation, one must strengthen in a fourfold way, in contrast to:
+So, his alertness while practicing meditation, one must strengthen in a fourfold way, in contrast to:

 - general states of mind, will or intent, and

 These are the four basics in which meditation attention has to be gathered and consolidated in the understanding of each particular one.
 Each of these dimensions of the creature, by conscious knowledge, dissolves from the illusion of substance and is reduced to its outcome – akasha.
 When this is done together with all the others, constant alertness or pure consciousness is born.

 In my book Samadhi: Unity of Consciousness and Existence I have presented how the consciousness of man manifests in different states and energy centers, as well as all the dimensions of nature.

 There are different meditation methods but all are incomplete in relation to the Buddhist method.
 Every other meditation emphasizes a special dimension of man’s existence, or just mind control, by mantra, or just body, or just emotion.
 They are all unilateral and incomplete, so their effects are one-sided, even if they are applied for longer.
 Their one-sided nature is often compensated by some ideology or fanaticism.
 Only the Buddhist practice is comprehensive and as such does not allow for any ideology or religious fanaticism and unilateralism.